Pradikta Wicaksono

 Pradikta Wicaksono (born January 10, 1986) known as Dikta, is an Indonesian singer.
 He sings for Yovie & Nuno along with Dudi Oris.
 He joined Yovie & Nuno in 2007.
 He is known for songs like "The Special One" and "Still the One."
-His solo efforts are known as Dikta Project, and he also plays guitar for The Greytown Brothers, fronted by Jakarta-based bluesman Kongko Cadillac.
+His solo efforts are known as Dikta Wicaksono Project, and he also plays guitar for The Greytown Brothers, fronted by Jakarta-based bluesman Kongko Cadillac.

 Biography

 Personal life

 Pradikta Wicaksono was born in Jakarta, Indonesia, on January 10, 1986.
 He was the second child of five siblings.